ATV & UTV Wheel Offset: What It Is & How to Read

 What Is Offset on ATV and UTV Wheels?

-Wheel offset is a measurement used to determine how far in out a wheel sits relative to the vehicle’s wheel hub and axle.
+Wheel offset is a measurement used to determine how far in or out a wheel sits relative to the vehicle’s wheel hub and axle.

 However, the Powersports industry has adopted a different offset format.